marcgeurts/checker/docs/tasks/brunch.md

 *Default: false*

-This option specify if will verbose debug output.
+This option specify if will enable debug mode.